-During the years ended June 30, 2016 and 2015, the Company incurred the following fees in the normal course of operations in connection with companies owned by key management and directors.
+During the quarters ended September 30, 2016 and 2015, the Company incurred the following fees in the normal course of operations in connection with companies owned by key management and directors.
 Fees have been measured at the exchange amount which is determined on a cost recovery basis.